-A typical course of action for application to any of our degree programs will be to:
+A typical course of action for application to any of our degree programs would be to:

 - Examine whether you fulfill the general graduate student requirements for the department

 Your applications are evaluated by the department chair and the graduate faculty committee.
-The admission process may take 2 to 3 months.
-If you have questions about your application, you may contact either the Office of Admissions and Records or our department business coordinator, Dana Parks.
+The admission process may take two to three months.
+If you have questions about your application, you may contact either the Office of Admission and Records or the VIBS departmental office (979.845.2828).

-We recommend that you spend a little time familiarizing yourself with our university and the community of College Station:
+We recommend that you spend a little time familiarizing yourself with Texas A&M University and our community: